boursam/Lightweight-Kubernetes-Observability-Stack/k3s-setup/REAMDE.md

 sudo systemctl status k3s
 ```

-So we verify that the node is ready, we execute the following command :
+So we verify that the node is ready, we execute the following command:

 ```bash
 sudo k3s kubectl get nodes